wkelongws/trajectory_clustering_with_cuspatial/README.md

 trajectory clustering.
 The speed-up ranges from 10x to 10000x for different operations.

 This repo shows an example of accelerating a clustering problem using CUSPATIAL on a real-world vehicle trajectory dataset.
-On this particualr use case, CUSPATIAL brings the end-2-end computation time from around 11 hours down to less than 15 seconds.
+On this particular use case, CUSPATIAL brings the end-2-end computation time from around 11 hours down to less than 15 seconds.

 [//]: # (Image References)